cyew3/oneVPL-intel-gpu/doc/mediasdk-man.md

 `MFX_EXTBUFF_ENCODER_IPCM_AREA` | See the [mfxExtEncoderIPCMArea](#mfxExtEncoderIPCMArea) structure for details.
 `MFX_EXTBUFF_INSERT_HEADERS` | See the [mfxExtInsertHeaders](#mfxExtInsertHeaders) structure for details.
 `MFX_EXTBUFF_VPP_VIDEO_SIGNAL_INFO` | This extended buffer defines video signal type.
 See the [mfxExtVideoSignalInfo](#mfxExtVideoSignalInfo) structure for details.
 The application can attach this buffer to the mfxVideoParam structure for encoding initialization, and for retrieving such information from the decoders.
+`MFX_EXTBUFF_ENCODER_ROI` | This extended buffer is used by the application to specify different Region Of Interests during encoding.
+See the [mfxExtEncoderROI](#mfxExtEncoderROI).
+The application should provide it at initialization or at runtime.

 **Change History**